 Interests of Certain Persons in the Merger.
 Certain principal shareholders, officers, directors and affiliates of shareholders of J3 have special interests in the Merger.
 As conditions to the closing of the Merger, (i) Gartner must cause J3 to deliver to each of Charles J. Gorman, J3's Chief Executive Officer, Daniel J. Frawley, J3's Vice President, and John F. Barrow, J3's Vice Chairman and Executive Vice President, unconditional releases of any outstanding personal guaranties by them of indebtedness of J3 to First Bank National Association, and (ii) Gartner or J3 must repay the outstanding indebtedness of J3 to certain principal shareholders, executive officers and directors of J3.
 In addition, Messrs.
 Gorman, Frawley and Barrow expect to enter into employment agreements with J3 as of the Effective Time and J3 has entered into a severance agreement effective as of the Effective Time requiring certain payments to be made to Jeffrey Traynor, J3's Chief Financial Officer.
 Finally, upon completion of the Merger, Robertson, Stephens & Company, whose affiliates own approximately 42.4% of J3's Preferred Stock, will be paid the cash sum of \$365,000, in return for certain advisory services provided to J3.
-Because J3 Preferred Stock and J3 Common Stock will be treated differently in the Merger, both in terms of the form and amount of consideration and post-Merger indemnification obligations, RSC's ownership, through its affiliates, of both J3 Preferred Stock and J3 Common Stock may give rise to a conflict of interest.
 See "Interests of Certain Persons in the Merger."

 Certain Income Tax Considerations.
-The Merger is intended to qualify as a reorganization under Section 368(a) of the Internal Revenue Code of 1986, amended (the "Code"), and accordingly (i) none of Gartner, J3 or Sub should recognize gain or loss as a result of the Merger, (ii) in general, holders of J3 Capital Stock that recognize gain in the Merger will be required to include such gain in income in an amount equal to the cash received, and (iii) holders of J3 Options who elect to terminate their J3 Options will be required to include in their income the amount of Merger Consideration received by them for their J3 Options.
-The ability of Gartner, J3 and the J3 shareholders to treat the Merger as a reorganization under Section 368(a) of the Code, and the corresponding right of the J3 shareholders to defer recognition of gain realized on the receipt of Gartner Common Stock in the Merger, are dependent upon the satisfaction of the "continuity-of-interest" requirement.
+The Merger is intended to qualify as a reorganization under Section 368(a) of the Internal Revenue Code of 1986, as amended (the "Code"), and accordingly (i) none of Gartner, J3 or Sub should recognize gain or loss as a result of the Merger, (ii) in general, holders of J3 Capital Stock that recognize gain in the Merger will be required to include such gain in income in an amount equal to the cash received, and (iii) holders of J3 Options who elect to terminate their J3 Options will be required to include in their income the amount of Merger Consideration received by them for their J3 Options.
+The ability of Gartner, J3 and the J3 shareholders to treat the Merger as a reorganization under Section 368(a) of the Code, and the corresponding right of the J3 shareholders to defer recognition of gain realized on the satisfaction of the "continuity-of-interest" requirement.
 J3's shareholders are not prohibited by the terms of any agreement from selling their shares of Gartner Common Stock upon completion of the Merger.
 Accordingly, there can be no assurance that the continuity-of-interest requirement will be satisfied or that the Merger will qualify as a tax-free reorganization.
 ALL J3 SHAREHOLDERS AND HOLDERS OF J3 OPTIONS AND J3 WARRANTS SHOULD CONSULT THEIR OWN TAX ADVISORS.
 See "The Merger and Related Transactions -- Certain Federal Income Tax Considerations."